Pandale, Texas

-Pandale is a remote desert hamlet in Val Verde County, Texas, United States.
-Its current population is smaller than in some previous years.
-It has been used as a starting point for canoeing and kayaking expeditions on the Pecos River.
-There are no businesses or services in Pandale.
+Pandale is a ghost town in Val Verde County, Texas, United States.

 Location and population

 Pandale is located in Val Verde County at a Pecos River crossing, four miles south of the conjunction of Texas Ranch to Market Road 1024 and the Langtry-Pandale Road, at which point the Pandale Church stands.
 Pandale can be reached by traveling north from Langtry on the Langtry-Pandale County Road, an unpaved caliche county road.
 The hamlet is located at a bridge crossing on the Pecos River.
 The town can also be reached from Interstate 10 by traveling south on CR 405 and Texas Ranch to Market Road 2083, which becomes unpaved heading south at the Crockett/Val Verde County line, or taking RM 2083 southwest from Ozona on I-10.

 The population in 2000 was 20.
 The permanent population has increased slightly due to ranch subdivisions and consists mainly of retirees.
 However, during the annual November to January deer hunting season, there is a large influx of hunters, the vast majority of whom own hunting leases on small tracts of private property, usually consisting of raised hunting blinds located in proximity to stocked, timed release corn and protein feeders.